Thank you! Your submission has been received!

 Business benefits of MERN stack

-Top brands and organizations are using MERN stack in their technologies like UberEats, Netflix, Facebook, Airbnb to name a few.
+Top brands and organisations are using MERN stack in their technologies like UberEats, Netflix, Facebook, Airbnb to name a few.
 These are some of the benefits they are getting a charge out of:

 • Seamless user experience